 It’s an ideal activity for both experts and amateurs, as it doesn’t require much training or preparation to enjoy.
 Plus, it’s a bucket-list item for many and is an excellent outdoor activity to enjoy in the fall months in Oahu.

-Getting In: Hanauma Bay Snorkel rentals are included with the Go Oahu® Card.
+Getting In: Hanauma Bay Snorkel rentals are included with the Go Oahu® pass.

 Oahu Island Tour

-Getting In: All of Oahu in One Day tour tickets are included with the Go Oahu® Card.
+Getting In: All of Oahu in One Day tour tickets are included with the Go Oahu® pass.

 Movie Sites Tour